Skip to content

 • Poetry Circle: Every three or four weeks on Mondays at 4:00 p.m.

-If you are interested in joining a writing circle, or leading a new one at a time convenient for you, contact NCRadmin@canadianauthors.org.
+If the writing circle you are interested in is full, contact us about joining or leading a new one at a time convenient for you: NCRadmin@canadianauthors.org.

 About Writing Circles